×

 Protected Access Specifier

-If any class members is declared under protected then –
+If a class member is declared protected then:

 using namespace std;